 \subsection{Robustness to DESI fibre collisions}

 Not all cluster galaxies satisfying the selection criteria in this work (cluster redshift and richness as well as galaxy luminosity) have a spectroscopic redshift, with DESI fibre collisions being a major limiting factor preventing observation of galaxies in the dense cores of clusters.
 The minimum pitch between neighboring fibres is 10.4mm.
 Given the average focal plane plate scale of 70.8 $\mu$m$/\arcsec$ this corresponds to $\sim2\farcm{4}$ .
-The \redmapper{} cluster radius of the typical $(\lambda\sim30)$ cluster $(R_\lambda \sim 0.79 \ h^{-1} \text{ Mpc}$ corresponds to $5\arcmin$ and 2\farcm{75} at redshifts $z\sim0.1$ and $z\sim0.2$, respectively.
-This does not allow for significant sampling of an individual typical cluster, with coverage improving (deteriorating) for higher (lower) richness than the typical $\lambda\sim30$ value quoted here.
+The \redmapper{} cluster radius of the typical $(\lambda\sim30)$ cluster $(R_\lambda \sim 0.79 \ h^{-1} \text{ Mpc}$) corresponds to $5\arcmin$ and 2\farcm{75} at redshifts $z\sim0.1$ and $z\sim0.2$, respectively.
+This does not allow for significant sampling of an individual typical cluster, with the fraction of members with spectra improving (deteriorating) for higher (lower) richness than the typical $\lambda\sim30$ value quoted here.

-As shown in Figure \ref{fig:fiber_collision_plot}, DESI coverage steadily falls as the projected distance of a \redmapper{} galaxy from the central galaxy decreases.
+As shown in Figure \ref{fig:fiber_collision_plot}, DESI coverage steadily falls as the projected distance from the central galaxy decreases.
 At $z\sim0.1$, the coverage fraction including DESI data rises to near unity as distance from the central galaxy increases.
 At $z\sim0.2$ the coverage fraction levels off at the average coverage of roughly 60 per cent.
 This introduces a selection effect whereby galaxies farther in projected radial distance from the cluster centre are more likely to be observed and included in our analysis.
 If the probability of being in projection correlates with this distance, our constraints on $\fproj$ and $b_\lambda$ would have a corresponding systematic bias.

-To assess the degree of this potential systematic uncertainty, we conduct an alternate analysis in which galaxies in the \redmapper{} member catalogue with no spectroscopic data are assigned mock spectroscopic redshift values.
+To assess the degree of this potential systematic uncertainty, we conduct an alternative analysis in which galaxies in the \redmapper{} member catalogue with no spectroscopic data are assigned mock spectroscopic redshift values.
 In particular, galaxies without real observed spectroscopic redshifts are assigned the redshift of the nearest neighboring \redmapper{} cluster galaxy that has a spectroscopic redshift (considering as far in angular separation as the fifth nearest neighbor).
 Galaxies with real observed spectroscopic redshifts retain those values from the fiducial analysis.